-\subsection{PRESSURE DETERMINATION}
+\subsection{Pressure determination}

-$P–T$ paths depend on the material of the sample assemblies, the temperature range, and the heating itinerary.
-It should be noted that, the pressure decreases almost linearly from the pressure before and after each temperature-decreasing path evident from the preliminary experiment, which measured every 50\,K and 100\,K with the same assembly and the same pressure regions.
-We succeed in obtaining ‘snapshot-like’ XRD by slowly cooling during time-resolve XRD measurements.
-Temperature change during each measurement, 4 min is about less than 15\,K, and pressure change is less than 0.05\,GPa by applying the $P–T$ linear approximation.
+$P$–$T$ paths depend on the material of the sample assemblies, the temperature range, and the heating itinerary.
+With this assembly, the pressure decreases almost linearly from the pressure before and after each temperature-decreasing path evident from the preliminary experiment, which measured every 50~K with the same assembly and the same pressure regions.
+We succeeded in obtaining ‘snapshot-like’ XRD by slowly cooling during time-resolve XRD measurements.
+Temperature change during each measurement is less than 15~K, and pressure change is less than 0.05 GPa by applying the $P$–$T$ linear approximation.